Abdul Karim Misaq

-Abdul Karim Misaq (عبدالکریم میثاق) was a writer, politician and former Minister of Finance of Afghanistan.
+Abdul Karim Misaq (Dariعبدالکریم میثاق) was a writer, politician, and former Minister of Finance of Afghanistan.

-Abdul Karim Misaq, born in 1937 in Ghazni province, Afghanistan, was from an ethnic Hazara family.
-After graduating in 1965, he became a member of the People's Democratic Party of Afghanistan.
-He later became a member of the party's bureau and served as Afghanistan's finance minister during the reigns of Nur Muhammad Taraki and Hafizullah Amin from 1978 to 1979.
-He was first appointed minister of finance after Saur Revolution in May 1978.
+He was born in 1937 in Ghazni province, Afghanistan, into an ethnic Hazara Dai Folad family.
+After graduating in 1965, he joined the People's Democratic Party of Afghanistan and later became a member of the party's bureau.
+He served as Afghanistan's Minister of Finance during the reigns of Nur Muhammad Taraki and Hafizullah Amin from 1978 to 1979.
+He was first appointed to the position after the Saur Revolution in May 1978.

-Abdul Karim Misaq was the mayor of Kabul for one year in 1989, then took refuge in London in 1990.
+Misaq served as the mayor of Kabul for one year in 1989, then took refuge in London in 1990.

-He has authored about 20 books in the fields of fiction, poetry, history and politics.
+He authored around 20 books covering fiction, poetry, history and politics.

-Abdul Karim Misaq died on Saturday, April 16, 2016 in London at the age of eighty due to Parkinson's disease.
+Abdul Karim Misaq died on Saturday, April 16, 2016 in London at the age of 80 due to Parkinson's disease.